 - The floorspace arising at Policy JP Allocation 1.1 'Heywood / Pilsworth (Northern Gateway), has been split between Bury and Rochdale based on illustrative plans and may be subject to change following comprehensive masterplanning. - 2.
 The floorspace arising at Policy JP Allocation 2 'Stakehill', has been split between Oldham and Rochdale based on illustrative plans and may be subject to change following comprehensive masterplanning. - 6.35 New industrial and warehousing development has an important role to play in addressing the economic disparities across Greater Manchester, and in particular to boost the competitiveness of northern areas.
 It can help to deliver more balanced growth across the sub-region and tackle deprivation.
 Consequently, the release of Green Belt for employment use is focused primarily in the northern parts of Greater Manchester, with a string of high quality opportunities of varying sizes focused particularly around the key motorway corridors.
 Overall, this will result in around two-thirds of the supply being in the districts of Wigan, Bolton, Bury, Rochdale, Oldham and Tameside, whereas just over one-half of the supply in land availability assessments is in those six districts.
-The strategic location of Northern Gateway will alone account for about one-fifth of the Greater Manchester supply. - 6.36 (MM6.13); (AM6.4) It will still be important to ensure that there is a good supply of industrial and warehousing in other parts of Greater Manchester, and so there is also some Green Belt release in the central and southern areas.
-The Green Belt sites have been selected in order to make the most of key assets and locations, with a focus on realising the potential of transport infrastructure such as the motorway network, the Manchester Ship Canal and Manchester Airport.
-The lowest level of new supply in the northern districts is in Tameside, where there will also be a greater reliance on existing sites and premises, such as in the strategically important Tame Valley, which will need to be protected accordingly.
+The strategic location of Northern Gateway will alone account for about one-fifth of the Greater Manchester supply. - 6.36 (MM6.13; AM6.4) It will still be important to ensure that there is a good supply of industrial and warehousing in other parts of Greater Manchester, and so there is also some Green Belt release in the central and southern areas.
+The Green Belt sites have been selected in order to make the most of key assets and locations, with a focus on realising the potential of transport infrastructure {AM, start of removed text} such as the motorway network, the Manchester Ship Canal and Manchester Airport {AM, end of removed text}.
+The lowest level of {MM, start of removed text} new {MM, end of removed text} supply [MM, start of new text] in the northern districts [MM, end of new text] is in Tameside, where there will [MM, start of new text] also [MM, end of new text]